 Suggested reading: A Poet’s Craft by Annie Finch

-The goal of these workshops is to provide participants with the time and space to develop their poetic craft, explore the poems they want to create, and be part of a supportive literary community that welcomes their voices and inspirations.
+The goal of these workshops is to provide you with the time and space to develop your poetic craft, explore the poems you want to create, and be part of a supportive and welcoming literary community.

-Gathering of Poets is facilitated by poet Annie Finch, author of numerous books of poetry as well as poetry translation, anthologies and textbooks, popular writings on spirituality, and musical lyrics and opera libretti.
-Finch’s writings about poetry frequently focus on form, meter, and rhythm and on women’s poetic traditions.
+Gathering of Poets is facilitated by poet Annie Finch, author of numerous books of poetry as well as poetry anthologies, textbooks and translations, popular writings on spirituality, and musical lyrics and opera libretti.
+Annie’s writings about poetry frequently focus on form, meter and rhythm and on women’s poetic traditions.
 Annie holds degrees in English and Creative Writing from Yale University, the University of Houston and Stanford University.
-She has taught widely at universities, writing conferences and writer’s workshops and served for nine years as Director of the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.
+She has taught widely at universities, writing conferences and writer’s workshops and served for nine years as director of the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.

 Enrollment is $300 for the eight-week series.
-Limited to eighteen participants.
+Limited to 16 participants.

 For more information, contact: